-As accounting officer of Island Community School I have considered my responsibility to notify the academy trust board of governors and the Education Funding Agency of material irregularity, impropriety and non-compliance with EFA terms and conditions of funding, under the funding agreement in place between the academy trust and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2017.
+As accounting officer of Island Community School, I have considered my responsibility to notify the academy trust board of governors and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the academy trust, under the funding agreement in place between the academy trust and the Secretary of State for Education.
+As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2019.

-I confirm that I and the academy trust's board of governors are able to identify any material irregular or improper use of funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academies Financial Handbook.
+I confirm that I and the academy trust's board of governors are able to identify any material irregular or improper use of funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academies Financial Handbook 2019.

 I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
-We have posted an increased surplus this year though this does not take account of the increasingly poor performance of the Local Government Pension Scheme.
-This provision is reflected in the accounts.

-If any instances are identified after the date of this statement, these will be notified to the board of governors and EFA.
+If any instances are identified after the date of this statement, these will be notified to the board of governors and ESFA.